Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Air-gapped:

 1. Mirror SUSE RPM repositories - OS RPM repositories should be locally mirrored so that os-pkg-update.service/os-migration.service can have access to them.
-This can be achieved using RMT.
+This can be achieved by using either RMT or SUMA.

 28.2.3 Update procedure